Remodeling Your Seattle Bathroom: Costs, Design, and Permit Insights

 Let Block find the right Seattle contractor for your bathroom renovation

 Block takes the guesswork out of your contractor search with a network of individually screened bathroom remodelers who know Seattle building codes, neighborhood nuances, and historical details.
 We review references, inspect completed projects, and confirm credentials—only those who demonstrate superior craftsmanship and communication join the Block network.
-When you’re ready, we pair you with a contractor whose experience matches your style and scope and provide a dedicated Renovation Consultant as your advocate from estimate to final punch list.
+When you’re ready, we pair you with a contractor whose experience matches your style and scope and provide a dedicated Project Planner as your advocate from estimate to final punch list.

 Renovate with confidence every step of the way